treangenlab/somatem/docs/tool_status-quicknotes.md

   - Using in nextflow with a rigid [conda-lock](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#identical-conda-envs) file; build using `micromamba env export --explicit > spec-file.txt`

 - **Sylph**: test module for profile with example data from repo works
+  - need to add an adapter module to get tax profiling output in mpa format (?). see here https://sylph-docs.github.io/sylph-tax/

 - **Emu**: Works with example from repo.
 Copied full nf-core style from gms_16S (tuple input w meta, `ext.args`)
   - feature integration: `taxburst`: Fails due to duplicate `Actinobacteria` for both class and phylum of Bifidobacteriales (confirmed in emu's db: `taxonomy.tsv`) ; _deleting this column makes taxburst work! : how to fix?_ ~ maybe update emu db with recent changes to phylum names?/